 By using this approach, small goals can become lifetime habits, and the forming of habits (no matter how small they may seem) is the secret to long term success.

-Plan short-term activities and track your progress
+Plan short-term activities and t

 Remarkably successful people don’t try to win just one race.
 They expect and plan to win a number of subsequent races.